How to buy Auswide Bank (ABA) shares

 The latest dividend was paid out to all shareholders who bought their shares by 8 September 2021 (the "ex-dividend date").

 Auswide Bank's shares were split on 30 November 2008.

 Over the last 12 months, Auswide Bank's shares have ranged in value from as little as $4.3189 up to $6.9876.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Auswide Bank's is 0.7845.
 This would suggest that Auswide Bank's shares are less volatile than average (for this exchange).

 Auswide Bank overview

 Auswide Bank Ltd provides various personal and business banking products and services in Australia.
-The company accepts personal and business accounts, and term deposits; and grants home loans, car and personal loans, business loans, and overdrafts.
-It also offers credit cards; self-managed superannuation fund accounts; and home, car, caravan and trailer, boat, travel, trade and services, and farm insurance products.
-In addition, the company provides foreign exchange, financial advisory, and business support services.
+The company accepts personal and business accounts, and term deposits; and grants home, car, personal, home renovation, and business loans, as well as overdrafts.
+It also offers credit cards; self-managed superannuation fund accounts; and home, car, caravan and trailer, boat, and travel insurance products.
+In addition, the company provides foreign exchange, financial advisory, online banking, and business support services.
 The company was formerly known as Wide Bay Australia Ltd and changed its name to Auswide Bank Ltd in April 2015.
 Auswide Bank Ltd was founded in 1966 and is headquartered in Bundaberg, Australia.